Niweera/cinesimile/README.md

 # How to contribute

 Thank you for showing interest in CineSimile, an open sourced platform to find similar movies.
 Please follow the steps and you'll end up being a open source contributor 😎.
+Please read the [CONTRIBUTING](https://github.com/Niweera/cinesimile/blob/master/CONTRIBUTING.md) document before starting to contribute to this project.

 1. [Fork](https://github.com/Niweera/cinesimile/fork) the repository.